JohnEstropia/CoreStore/README.md

 ## Importing data
 Some times, if not most of the time, the data that we save to Core Data comes from external sources such as web servers or external files.
-If you have for example a JSON dictionary, you may be extracting values as such:
+If you have a JSON dictionary for example, you may be extracting values as such:
 ```swift
 let json: [String: Any] = // ...
 person.name = json["name"] as?
 NSString